For eligible historic structures, archeological sites, and heritage education projects

 FY 2023 Texas Preservation Trust Fund Grant Program

-- FY 2023 TPTF Grant Program Application Guide (PDF) Download the application guide onto your desktop.
-Within the guide is a fillable application form.
+- FY 2023 TPTF Grant Program Application Guide (PDF).
+Sample application only.

 - To be eligible for grant assistance, applicants must provide a minimum of $1 in cash to match each state dollar of approved project costs.
 For every $2 spent, $1 is reimbursed, up to the grant amount.